 By the way, it's worth noting that today, a rather early children's pragmatism has become prevalent, primarily manifested in children's assessments.
 Teachers often remain indifferent to such expressions of students' attitudes toward nature, attributing it to the excessive impulsiveness of children's reactions to the environment.
 However, a specific study has convinced us of the relentless increase in the relative importance of utilitarian assessments of nature formulated by pupils of the III-IV forms.
-If in the first grade children still don't separate themselves from nature and perceives it as something mysterious, colorful, and timeless, the formalized natural science education noticeably leads to a more pragmatic worldview11.
+If in the first grade children still don't separate themselves from nature and perceives it as something mysterious, colorful, and timeless, the formalized natural science education noticeably leads to a more pragmatic worldview.

 Significantly, graduating students interpreted the child's reasoning differently.
 The majority of respondents (61%) neutrally noted the "excessive cruelty" of such an assessment, which, in their opinion, was caused by a lack of awareness among students about the interesting features of fish biology.
 Only a third of those surveyed (29%) were able to demonstrate a "sympathetic imagination" at the level of artisticscientific intuition, ultimately helping them to comprehensively "embrace" the pedagogical perspective of the presented situation.
 In the interpretations provided by these students, there was an integrative approach to perceiving and interpreting both the fact of fish life and the assessment given by the younger school student.
 Specifically, the respondents did not rely on a rationalized explanation but provided emotionally expressive commentary, even modeling a future dialogue between a teacher and a child.
 As a result of studying ecological-pedagogical aesthetics, the students interpreted the presented fact from the perspective of the unity of ecology, philosophy, and art.
 In the envisioned responses, there is an attempt to provide an accessible explanation to a child about the uniqueness of the mentioned ecosystem through its aesthetic characteristics-both explicit and hidden.
 For instance, the debates were framed around dilemmas such as: Is the fish foolish or intelligent?
-Beautiful or ugly?
-The aesthetics of the behavioral programs of sea inhabitants were emphasized in the debate.
-Here is an example of a creative interpretation of this dilemma by students:

-10 V. Romenets, Psychology of Creativity, Lybid, Kyiv 2001, p.
+V. Romenets, Psychology of Creativity, Lybid, Kyiv 2001, p.
 243.

-11 H. Tarasenko, Interconnection of Aesthetic and Environmental Training of a Teacher in the System of Professional Education, Vertical, Cherkasy 2006, p.
+H. Tarasenko, Interconnection of Aesthetic and Environmental Training of a Teacher in the System of Professional Education, Vertical, Cherkasy 2006, p.
 35.